openstack/openstack-manuals/doc/contributor-guide/source/topic-tags.rst

   Security Guide

 [training]
-  Training labs, Training guides
+  Training labs, Training guides, and Upstream Training materials

 [user-guide]
   OpenStack End User Guide

 [WIP]
-  Commit is a work in progress
+  A marker that means the commit is a work in progress

 [www]
   Web page contents